mathew-perez/azure-network-protocols/README.md

 <h3>Step 2: Observe ICMP Traffic</h3>
 Next, we'll begin to use Wireshark.
 Wireshark is a network protocol analyzer and you can use it to observe the capturing of packets from a network connection.
-Before starting, grab the private Internet Protocol (IP) address of the Linux VM first.
+Before starting, grab the private Internet Protocol (IP) address of the Linux VM.

 ![image](https://github.com/mathew-perez/azure-network-protocols/assets/144407220/285f3a88-612c-4bbe-9d3c-014982aaf983)

-Internet Control Message Proctol or ICMP is a network protocol that determines if there is communication issues.
-It is primarily used to report errors.
+Internet Control Message Proctol or ICMP is a network protocol that is used for reporting errors and performing network diagnostics.

 <p></p>

 Next, open up Wireshark and Windows Powershell.
 In Wireshark, type in "icmp" in the green bar.
 In Powershell ping the Linux VM's private IP address (10.0.0.5 in my example).
-Then ping a public website (Google).
+Then ping a public website (www.google.com).
 Observe the network traffic in both Wireshark and Powershell.
 Then setup a perpetual ping using "ping -t" + Linux VM's private IP in Powershell.

 ![image](https://github.com/mathew-perez/azure-network-protocols/assets/144407220/812f16fb-6b44-4f19-86d8-865948232485)